tldr-pages/tldr/pages/common/gcloud.md

 `gcloud compute ssh {{user}}@{{instance}}`

-- Display all Google Compute Engine instances in a project (Instances from all zones are listed by default):
+- Display all Google Compute Engine instances in a project (by default instances from all zones are listed):

 `gcloud compute instances list`